ellietms/ellietms/README.md

 👩🏼‍💻   I am working as a Software Engineer at Capgemini.

-📚   I know Html, CSS, Javascript, React, MongoDB, Node, Express, SQL, API,Git , and I am learning Python and Data structures.
+📚   I am coding in Html, CSS, Javascript, React, MongoDB, Node, Express, SQL, API, Git, and I am learning Python and Data structures.

 🥰   I am enthusiastic about learning new skills, improving my knowledge and I enjoy doing different kinds of volunteering.